wp-plugins/vat-moss/readme.txt

 = 1.0.10 =

-Added support for the free WooCommerce VAT plugin by Aelio Added an option to include non-virtual products (defaults to virtual only) Added extra warnings if WooCommerce or EDD and a corresponding VAT compliance plugin is not installed and activated
+Added support for the free WooCommerce VAT plugin by Aelia Added an option to include non-virtual products (defaults to virtual only) Added extra warnings if WooCommerce or EDD and a corresponding VAT compliance plugin is not installed and activated